rubensa/springframework/spring-projects/spring-webflow/readme.txt

 the user through controlled navigations that drive business processes.
 These processes typically span HTTP requests and may be dynamic in nature.

-SWF exists at a higher-level of abstraction, building on existing frameworks like Struts, Spring MVC, and JSF, capturing your application's page flow explicity in a declarative fashion.
+SWF exists at a higher-level of abstraction, integrating with existing frameworks like Struts, Spring MVC, and JSF, capturing your application's page flow explicity in a declarative fashion.
 SWF is a very a powerful framework based on a finite-state machine for the definition, execution, and management of a web conversation.